 Just yesterday, the European Southern Observatory announced the discovery of an exoplanet orbiting our closest star, Proxima Centauri.
 Proxima Centauri is located 4.22 light-years away from us and is classed as a red dwarf.
 So, despite its relative proximity, Proxima Centauri glows very dimly and is quite undersized, at 1.5 times the size of Jupiter. […]Read more "Exoplanet Discovery!"

 This is Van Gogh’s Starry Nights – A magical painting alive with dazzling stars, moons, and nebulae.
 So magnificent and overwhelming that they render the houses insignificant and inconspicuous.
 A wonderful piece of work that presents us with a distorted view of the landscape so as to choose the sky as the most dominant area […]Read more "The Starry Night"

 In science, there has always been a gap between curiosity-driven exploratory scientific research and applied targeted research (seen as having more “real-world potential”).
-But, in my opinion, it is important to note that curiosity-driven science and exploration, notwithstanding the lack of immediate discernible benefits, has always been the engine for all progress in science and […]Read more "The Importance of Curiosity Driven Science"
+But, in my opinion, it is important to note that curiosity-driven science and exploration has always been the engine for all progress in science and technology.
+All knowledge is useful and indeed […]Read more "The Importance of Curiosity Driven Science"